-In order to refine the logic programming languages described in Chapter 4, we first restrict our attention to a subset of linear logic that is single-conclusion.
-This, so-called, intuitionistic linear logic fragment does not contain \mathfrak{A} and ? since both of these connectives have inference rules that require a sequent with multiple conclusions.
-We also drop the \perp connective since this is a zero-ary version of the \mathfrak{A} .
-We shall thus focus, instead, on the linear logic connectives $\top, \&, \otimes, \neg \circ, !$, and \forall .
-Proof rules for these connectives are given in Figures 5.3 and 5.4.
+In order to refine the logic programming languages described in Chapter 3, we first restrict our attention to a subset of linear logic that is single-conclusion.
+This, so-called, intuitionistic linear logic fragment does not contain \Im and ? since both of these connectives have inference rules that require a sequent with multiple conclusions.
+We also drop the \bot connective since this is a zero-ary version of the \Im .
+We shall thus focus, instead, on the linear logic connectives \top , &, \otimes , \multimap ,!, and \forall .
+Proof rules for these connectives are given in Figures 4.3 and 4.4.
 Here, the left-hand side of sequents are multisets of formulas.
-The structural rules of contraction and weakening are given as the inference rules !C (for contraction) and !W (for weakening), but they are only available for formulas on the left of the form !B. The syntactic variable $!\Delta$ denotes the multiset $\{!C \mid C \in \Delta\}$.
-We write $\Sigma: \Delta \vdash{IL} B$ if the sequent $\Sigma: \Delta \vdash B$ has a proof in the proof system of Figure 5.3 and 5.4.
+The structural rules of contraction and weakening are given as the inference rules !C (for contraction) and !W (for weakening), but they are only available for formulas on the left of the form !B. The syntactic variable ! Δ denotes the multiset $\{!C \mid C \in \Delta\}$.
+We write $\Sigma: \Delta \vdash{IL} B$ if the sequent $\Sigma: \Delta \vdash_B B$ has a proof in the proof system of Figure 4.3 and 4.4.

 It is easy to see that linear logic, even over just the logical connectives considered here, is not an abstract logic programming language.
-For example, the sequents are all provable in intuitionistic linear logic but do not have uniform ILproofs.
+For example, the sequents are all provable in intuitionistic linear logic but do not have uniform IL-proofs.
 The problem here is that $\otimes R$ and !R do not permute down over all the left-introduction rules.
 For this reason, we consider, instead, a fragment of linear logic that contains neither ! nor \otimes as connectives.
-We do this by making two changes to the formulation of linear logic given in Figures 5.3 and 5.4.
-First, sequents will be of the form $\Gamma; \Delta \vdash B$ where B is a formula, Γ is a set of formulas, and Δ is a multiset of formulas.
-Such sequents have their context divided into two parts: the unbounded part, Γ , that corresponds to the left-hand side of sequents of the purely linear fragment of linear logic (no !'s).
+We do this by making two changes to the formulation of linear logic given in Figures 4.3 and 4.4.
+First, sequents will be of the form Γ ; $\Delta \vdash B$ where B is a formula, Γ is a set of formulas, and Δ is a multiset of formulas.
+Such sequents have their context divided into two parts: the unbounded part, Γ , that corresponds to the left-hand side of intuitionistic sequents, and the bounded part, Δ , which corresponds to left-hand side of sequents of the purely linear fragment of linear logic (no !'s).
 Contraction and weakening are allowed in the unbounded part of the context, but not in the bounded part.
-As we show below, the sequent $B_1, \ldots, B_n; C_1, \ldots, C_m \vdash B$ can be mapped to the linear logic sequent
+As we show below, the sequent B_1, \ldots, B_n ; $C_1, \ldots, C_m \vdash B$ can be mapped to the linear logic sequent

-$a \otimes b \vdash b \otimes a$ $! a \vdash ! a \otimes ! a$ $! a \& b \vdash ! a$ $b \otimes (b \multimap ! a) \vdash ! a$
+$$a \otimes b \vdash b \otimes a$$ $!a \vdash !a \otimes !a$ $!a \& b \vdash !a$ $b \otimes (b \multimap !a) \vdash !a$